414min/ITDR-Project/README.md

-The ITDR project demonstrates an automated cybersecurity workflow that detects intrusion attempts, immediately encrypts sensitive databases to prevent data exfiltration, and allows secure restoration using a passphrase.
+The Intrusion-Triggered Data Resilience (ITDR) project demonstrates an automated cybersecurity workflow that detects intrusion attempts, immediately encrypts sensitive databases to prevent data exfiltration, and allows secure restoration using a passphrase.